dayseanm04/Hospital-Network-Design-Project/skip/07-Configure-Allowed-VLANs-On-Trunk-Links.md

 # 🔀 07 – Configure Allowed VLANs on Trunk Links

+## Skip this step and complete the following instead: [Configure Allowed VLANs on EtherChannel (ASW ↔ DSW)](/implementation-tasks/01-Redundancy/02-Configure-Allowed-VLANs-On-EtherChannel-ASW-DSW.md)

 This task documents which **VLANs are allowed on each trunk link** between **Access Switches (ASWs)** and **Distribution Switches (DSWs)**.